It’s All About the Water: Promoting Hydrologic Restoration to Help Solve Wisconsin’s Water Challenges

 - a community of agencies and individuals who work together to expand and improve how we implement hydrologic restoration on the ground.

-The symposium seeks to advance all three of these conditions.
-It also seeks to advance conversations around how we can achieve integrate hydrologic restoration across the many existing natural resources programs in Wisconsin to better protect and restore our watersheds, waters, and landscape.
+The symposium sought to advance all three of these conditions.
+It also sought to advance conversations around how we can achieve integrate hydrologic restoration across the many existing natural resources programs in Wisconsin to better protect and restore our watersheds, waters, and landscape.

-The symposium will bring in nationally-recognized experts from around the country to share their expertise and experience on how hydrologic restoration can be used to achieve ecological goals and solve water management problems.
-The roster includes research hydrologists whose work has changed the field of restoration ecology as well as hydrologic restoration program managers from the public, private, and tribal sectors.
+The symposium brought in nationally-recognized experts from around the country to share their expertise and experience on how hydrologic restoration can be used to achieve ecological goals and solve water management problems.
+The roster included research hydrologists whose work has changed the field of restoration ecology as well as hydrologic restoration program managers from the public, private, and tribal sectors.

-These invited presentations will set the stage for a Wisconsin-focused discussion to explore how we can better integrate hydrologic restoration into state and local conservation planning and restoration.
-Attendees will also hear from a panel of Wisconsin agency leaders on their vision for better integrating hydrologic assessment and restoration into state programs.
-Attendees will have opportunities to engage in dialogues with fellow public- and private-sector professionals about building and meeting demand for a hydrologic approach to addressing Wisconsin’s water management challenges.
-In addition, WWA will present findings from a series of focus groups exploring these issues.
+These invited presentations set the stage for a Wisconsin-focused discussion to explore how we can better integrate hydrologic restoration into state and local conservation planning and restoration.
+Attendees heard from a panel of Wisconsin agency leaders on their vision for better integrating hydrologic assessment and restoration into state programs.
+Attendees had opportunities to engage in dialogues with fellow public- and private-sector professionals about building and meeting demand for a hydrologic approach to addressing Wisconsin’s water management challenges.
+In addition, WWA presented findings from a series of focus groups exploring these issues.

-The symposium will take place during the first two days of the Wetland Science Conference (February 16 and 17) and is included among all the great content registrants will have access to for one low registration fee.
+The symposium took place during the first two days of the Wetland Science Conference (February 16 and 17) and was included among all the great content registrants had access to for one low registration fee.
+If you missed the symposium live, you can purchase an On-Demand Pass to be able to view recordings of all the symposium presentations as well as recordings of general session presentations.

 Aja DeCoteau, watershed department manager with the Columbia River Inter-Tribal Fish Commission